 \subsection{Fuzzy Controller Representing Human Knowledge}

 Fuzzy logic can be utilized to represent human knowledge to further construct the agent policy, obtaining intrinsic RL explainability on agent architecture.
-As discussed in agent model-explaining approaches within XRL, self-explainable agent models are leveraged to approximate the Q-value or policy in the RL framework.
-However, a crucial consideration in incorporating human knowledge is how to bridge the comprehension gap between human and RL agent.
-Human knowledge frequently exhibits imprecision and vagueness, particularly when applied to novel tasks, where it may only pertain to a limited subset of the state space.
-Traditional approaches, such as bivalent logic rules, are ill-suited for the representation of vague knowledge due to their overly deterministic nature.
-In contrast, fuzzy logic provides an effective paradigm for representing human knowledge in an uncertain and imprecise manner.
-A notable contribution in this area is the work of \citet{KoGuN}, who propose the KoGuN policy network utilizing the knowledge controller to integrate human suboptimal knowledge.
+Traditional approaches, such as bivalent logic rules, are ill-suited for the representation of vague human knowledge due to the overly deterministic nature.
+In contrast, fuzzy logic can effectively represent human knowledge in an uncertain and imprecise manner.
+A notable contribution in this area is the work of \cite{KoGuN}, who propose the KoGuN policy network utilizing the knowledge controller to integrate human suboptimal knowledge.
 The knowledge controller utilizes a set of fuzzy rules $\left\{l_i\right\}$ translated from human knowledge.
-Given the state input $s$, these fuzzy rules representing prior human knowledge jointly output a preference action $\mathbf p$, which is then fine-tuned by summing with an additional vector $\mathbf p'$ produced by a hypernetwork.
+Given the state input $s$, these fuzzy rules representing prior human knowledge jointly output a preference action $\mathbf p$., which is then fine-tuned by summing with an additional vector $\mathbf p'$ produced by a hypernetwork.
 Meanwhile, to tackle the challenge of possible human knowledge mismatch under different states, trainable rule weights $\beta_i$ are introduced for each rule $l_i$ in order to facilitate adaptation to new tasks and optimize the performance of the knowledge controllers.
 This policy network, with prior human knowledge, is trained by the conventional PPO method.
 Although the final action output is slightly fine-tuned by the hypernetwork, the rules weights $\left\{\beta_i\right\}$ effectively illustrate the influence of different human knowledge towards agent decision-making, exhibiting the intrinsic explainability of agent architecture.
-Similarly, \citet{rudolf2022fuzzy} incorporate exact traffic laws into fuzzy logic rules to constraint the self-vehicle behaviors, and \citet{shi2022efficient} establish fuzzy rules containing human knowledge into hierarchical policy, enhancing both fast training and explainability.
+Similarly, \cite{rudolf2022fuzzy} incorporate exact traffic laws into fuzzy logic rules to constraint the self-vehicle behaviors, and \cite{shi2022efficient} establish fuzzy rules containing human knowledge into hierarchical policy, enhancing both fast training and explainability.